 That is, the price of cost and effort required to produce each knot in the rug doesn’t decrease as the rug’s size increases.

 Although scale-ability is high for many machine-produced and electronic items, it’s very low for handmade items.

 Consider the effort and cost required for your computer to open up more internet browsing windows (hardly any!) compared to the effort and cost required for you to assemble an entire extra dinner (a lot!).

-Similarly, rug artisans contribute an equal amount of time and effort into each knot of a high-quality rug, meaning a larger rug simply costs more to produce than a smaller rug.
+Similarly, rug artisans contribute an equal amount of time and effort into each knot of a high-quality rug, meaning a large rug sizes simply costs more to produce than a smaller rug.

-If you choose to place a polypropylene (synthetic) rug in you home, know there are a few down sides.
+If you choose to place a polypropylene (synthetic) rug in your home, know there are a few downsides.

 They're also toxic.
 Which you can learn more about in the blog linked above.

 You should NOT be paying for $8 per square foot on a polypropylene rug.
 Polypropylene is a derivative or petroleum meaning it's basically plastic.